-- 1.1 To support and maintain a culture within the organisation where the delivery of the highest possible standard of staff management is understood to be the responsibility of everyone working within the organisation and is built upon partnership and collaboration. - 1.2 To ensure that robust arrangements to implement the Staff Governance Standard are in place and are monitored so that staff are: - well informed; - appropriately trained and developed; - involved in decisions; - treated fairly and consistently, with dignity and respect, in an environment where diversity is valued; and - provided with a continually improving and safe working environment, promoting the health and wellbeing of staff, patients and the wider community.
+- 2.1 The purpose of the Staff Governance Committee is to: - 2.2 To support and maintain a culture within the organisation where the delivery of the highest possible standard of staff management is understood to be the responsibility of everyone working within the organisation and is built upon partnership and collaboration. - 2.3 To ensure that robust arrangements to implement the Staff Governance Standard are in place and are monitored so that staff are: - well informed; - appropriately trained and developed; - involved in decisions; - treated fairly and consistently, with dignity and respect, in an environment where diversity is valued; and - provided with a continually improving and safe working environment, promoting the health and wellbeing of staff, patients and the wider community.